-Micon's site visit was conducted between May 21 and 24, 2013, during which the quality assurance and quality control (QA/QC) procedures and the database were reviewed; a number of drill sites, the location of the deposits and a number of regional targets were inspected, and discussions related to the geology, mineralization and the resource estimate were held.
+Micon's site visit to the Candelones Project was conducted between May 21 and 24, 2013, during which the quality assurance and quality control (QA/QC) procedures and the database were reviewed; a number of drill sites, the location of the deposits and a number of regional targets were inspected, and discussions related to the geology, mineralization and the resource estimate were held.
+No new information was added to the mineral deposits since Micon's site visit in 2013 and Micon has not conducted a second site visit in conjunction with this report.